We LOVE fusing flavors from a rainbow of cultures. Enjoy this easy wrap that even finicky eaters will love!

 3 tablespoons fresh lime juice

 Combine beans and next 5 ingredients in a bowl.
 Spoon 2 tablespoons sour cream mixture down center of each wrapper.
 Spoon black bean mixture evenly over sour cream mixture.
+If using Tomato Chutney or Salsa, spread 2 tablespoons on top of the sour cream mixture, serve on the side as a condiment or spoon over the top of the finished wraps.

 Roll wrap up and secure with wooden picks, if desired.
 Cutting Tip: Let the wrap sit for a moment after rolling it and if possible, turn the wrap seam-side down to cut.
 A clean cut all the way through with as few motions back and forth as possible helps ensure your fillings stay in place and enables you to cut smaller pieces if desired.